janisarja/pollmaker/README.md

 # pollmaker

 This is a web application that lets you create, share, and participate in custom polls.
-[Try it out here!](https://pollmaker-two.vercel.app)
+Not currently deployed.

 The frontend is built with React.js, while the backend uses Node.js and Express, with Sequelize handling PostgreSQL database management.